7 Ways To Take One More RV Road Trip In 2020

 Technically, an RV road trip doesn’t have to include the RV.
 You can hit the road in your SUV or family wagon and hit up one of the thousands of campgrounds that offer cabins, yurts, even on-site RVs for rent.
 No RV required.

 You can still feel like you are camping and see the sights you want to see.
-It’s easy to find these great campgrounds with Campground Reviews.
+It’s easy to find these great campgrounds with RV LIFE Campgrounds.
 If you find you love the RV lifestyle, you can take your time and shop for an RV without feeling a sense of urgency to get one before the season ends.

 7. Be like Cousin Eddie